In the name of Allah, the most Merciful, the most Kind.

 Purpose of Studying Citizenship

-In Abu Bakr Girls School, Citizenship Studies is recognised as a necessary part of a young person’s full education entitlement.
+In Abu Bakr Boys School, Citizenship Studies is recognised as a necessary part of a young person’s full education entitlement.
 The curriculum content, at both Key Stage 3 and Key Stage 4, follow the national curriculum guidance, as provided by the Department for Education.

 The overall purpose of Citizenship Studies is for pupils to understand their place in Britain and the world, and how they can make a positive change to society as responsible citizens.
 Pupils’ knowledge and awareness of democracy, government and how laws are made and upheld will be developed.
 Pupils will also develop skills and confidence to explore political and social issues to weigh evidence, debate and make reasoned arguments.